 Initiative - Independence of action refers to the amount of responsibility inherent in a position and the degree of freedom that an incumbent has to initiate or take action to complete the requirements of the position.
 An incumbent is required to foresee activities and decisions to be made, then take the appropriate action(s) to ensure successful outcomes.
-This factor recognizes the established levels of authority, which may restrict the incumbent's ability to initiate or take action, e.g., obtaining direction or approval from a supervisor, reliance on established procedures/methods of operation or professional practices/standards, and/or built-in-controls dictated by computer/ management systems.
+This factor recognizes the established levels of authority which may restrict the incumbent's ability to initiate or take action, e.g., obtaining direction or approval from a supervisor, reliance on established procedures/methods of operation or professional practices/standards, and/or built-in-controls dictated by computer/ management systems.

-- A) Briefly describe up to three typical job duties/types of decisions that the incumbent is required to perform using their initiative without first having to obtain direction or approval from a supervisor. - a) Prepare financial reports for internal and external use, including the College's Management and the Ministry, interpreting reporting requirements.

-- b) Advise managers and College staff on the process of budget preparation, analysis and interpretation of financial results.
-Identify budget risk areas and discuss with managers. - c) Interpret financial planning and forecasting parameters as dictated by the Ministry's Binding Policy Directives, Operating Procedures, College Funding Formula allocations and funding agreements among other documents.
-Seek clarification from the Ministry and other parties as necessary.
+- A) Briefly describe up to three typical job duties/types of decisions that the incumbent is required to perform using their initiative without first having to obtain direction or approval from a supervisor. - a) Recommend business improvement opportunities for existing and planned financial/budgeting processes and related systems of internal control. - b) Advise managers and College staff in the process of budget preparation, analysis and interpretation of financial results.
+Identify budget risk areas and discuss with budget managers. - c) Prepare draft reports and liaise with Ministry with respect to required submissions Annual Budget in CFIS Format and updated Interim Report; Tuition Fee Set Aside Report etc.